Font: Spelling and etymology

-The word font (US) or fount (traditional UK, CAN; in any case pronounced /fɒnt/) derives from Middle French fonte, meaning "cast iron".
+The word font (US) or fount (traditional UK; in any case pronounced /fɒnt/) derives from Middle French fonte, meaning "cast iron".
 The term refers to the process of casting metal type at a type foundry.

-The spelling font is mainly used in the United States, whereas fount was historically used in most Commonwealth countries.
+The spelling font, originally used only in the United States, is now the accepted one.
+Fount, historically used in the UK and Commonwealth countries, is considered archaic.